edwardpayton/weather-app/README.md

 # Open Weather Angular App by Edward Payton
-## angular-seed — the seed for AngularJS apps
+## Based on angular-seed — the seed for AngularJS apps

 ### To install and run